 Sometimes, the lights get out of sync and only one will continue to stay on after the automatic shutdown time.
 You can try using the parking brake again to test this theory- if they shut off when you use it, then this was the problem.

-However, it could also be caused by something as simple as one of your headlights burning out.
-Be sure to check if your bulb needs replaced before you consider going to a mechanic to get this issue fixed.
+However, a burned out headlight could also cause this scenario.
+Be sure to check if your bulb needs replaced before you consider going to a mechanic.

 If Parking Lights Won’t Turn Off

 This is a common problem that is easy enough to fix.
 If your parking lights stay on when your car is off, you might just need to hit the parking light switch.

 This switch is usually located on or near your steering column.
 This switch controls whether or not the lights are on- even if the key is not in the engine.
 All you need to do to fix this problem is to flip the switch.
 Your parking lights will shut off right away.

 You may need to search your owner’s manual if you are having trouble finding this switch.
 It can be in different locations depending on the make and model of your vehicle.

 2. Crossed Circuits: Car Lights Won’t Turn Off